232 pages | 15 B/W Illus.

-This book tells the story of fashion workers engaged in the labor of design and the material making of fashion in New York in the early twenty-first century.
+This book tells the story of fashion workers engaged in the labor of design and the material making of fashion in New York in the early 21st century.

 This book will be of interest to scholars in design studies, fashion history, and fashion labor.